-Shannon T. Lewis (b.
-1981 Canada; based in Berlin) is an artist of Caribbean descent reconfiguring human forms and the spaces they inhabit within her complex and vivid paintings.
+Shannon T. Lewis (born in 1981 in Toronto, Canada, lives and works in Berlin, Germany) is an artist of Caribbean descent reconfiguring human forms and the spaces they inhabit within her complex and vivid paintings.
 Lewis begins with assemblage — the forefront of her practice — utilizing fragments of form and space.
 Particularly inspired by social cues of ethnicity, whimsical aspects in the work evoke a notion of freedom by examining marginalized identities.

 Lewis has exhibited in Canada, the United States, Trinidad, Switzerland, England and Germany.
-She has a Bachelor of Arts from OCADU in Toronto and a Master of Fine Arts from Goldsmiths, University of London.
+She has a Bachelor of Arts from OCADU in Toronto (Canada) and a Master of Fine Arts from Goldsmiths, University of London (UK).